marcellodesales/middleware-js/README.md

 * Your module or application requires something that only the user knows how to setup.
 * You want to provide freedom to users to choose whatever depedency they want use.
-* Require a given middleware as optional or required.

 # Installation